shwetakhanjan/student-learning-risk-ml/README.md

 - time spent on exercises
 - historical performance trends

-The data used is either anonymized or synthetically generated to reflect realistic educational patterns.
+The data used is synthetically generated to reflect realistic educational patterns.

 ## Approach
 The modeling pipeline includes: